NDA-Software/ts-cornucopia/README.md

 - [randomRange](docs/number/randomRange.md): This function returns a random integer between two values.

-- [zeroPadding](docs/number/zeroPadding.md): This function adds "0"s as a padding to a string or number accordingly with its length.

 ### String

 - [cammelToSpace](docs/string/cammelToSpace.md): This function detects cammelcase and adds a space behind every word, it also adds uppercase to the first letter of the first word.